 Blue Hill - Bladen is a very small town located in the state of Nebraska.
 With a population of 1,671 people and just one neighborhood, Blue Hill - Bladen is the 135th largest community in Nebraska.
 Blue Hill - Bladen has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Blue Hill - Bladen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Blue Hill - Bladen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blue Hill - Bladen is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Blue Hill - Bladen who work in management occupations (14.95%), office and administrative support (10.33%), and healthcare (9.34%).

 Because of many things, Blue Hill - Bladen is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Blue Hill - Bladen really has some of the features that families look for when choosing a good community to raise children.
 Is Blue Hill - Bladen perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The overall education level of Blue Hill - Bladen is somewhat higher than in the average US city of 21.84%: 25.93% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Blue Hill - Bladen who are college-educated is somewhat higher than the average US community of 21.84%: 25.93% of adults in Blue Hill - Bladen have at least a bachelor's degree.

 The per capita income in Blue Hill - Bladen in 2022 was $34,075, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $136,300 for a family of four.
 However, Blue Hill - Bladen contains both very wealthy and poor people as well.